 Skip to content

-Get ready for your EMS farm placement with our helpful hints and tips.
+Get ready for your EMS farm placement with our top tips.

 A piglet standing on hay in a sunlit barn

-When working in the great outdoors, layering your clothing can mean the difference between feeling comfortable and feeling miserable.
+When working in the great outdoors, layering can mean the difference between comfort and misery.
 Start with a practical, short-sleeved base layer, then add an insulating mid-layer like a fleece, and finish off with a waterproof outer layer.
-You can, of course, add more layers if necessary, for example, an additional mid-layer if it's very cold.
+You can, of course, add more layers if needed, for example, an additional mid-layer if it's very cold.
 This layered approach allows you to adjust your clothing to maintain the perfect body temperature, no matter the weather.

-If the farmer recommends taking a rest during a quiet period, don't wait to be told twice!
+If the farmer suggests taking a rest during a quiet period, don't wait to be told twice!
 You never know when your next chance will be.

-It’s the middle of the night and there’s an emergency.
-The farmer has woken you up, telling you to be ready in two minutes.
-A reliable, hands-free head torch is an essential piece of kit in situations like this.
-It won't just help you avoid obstacles as you find your way to the emergency, but will also keep your hands free so you can assist if necessary.
+It’s 2am and the farmer has just woken you up, telling you to be ready in two minutes.
+A reliable, hands-free head torch is an essential piece of kit for times like this.
+It won't just help you avoid obstacles on the way to the emergency, but will also keep your hands free so you can assist if necessary.

 Don't forget the snacks

 Farm work is unpredictable.
-It’s guaranteed that just as you're about to sit down to dinner, the ewe you’ve been monitoring all day will need help giving birth.
-A cereal bar or piece of fruit tucked into your pocket will help you maintain your energy levels.
+It’s guaranteed that just as you're about to sit down to dinner, the ewe you’ve been monitoring all day needs help giving birth.
+Keep a cereal bar, fruit or emergency chocolate stash handy.
 An insulated travel mug with a lid is also invaluable.

 Make the most of downtime

 It’s unlikely you'll have time to be bored, but it’s good to have some distractions to-hand to help you relax and recharge when your shift has finished.
-Whether it's a good book or the latest streaming must-watch, taking time out to really switch off is crucial to your mental wellbeing.
+Whether it's a good book or streaming series, taking time out to really switch off is crucial to your mental wellbeing.

 Stay curious

-Timing is everything when it comes to asking questions.
-The best time to ask a farmer why a calf died during calving may not be during or immediately after the event.
+Learn about the species and breeds you’ll see, and ask questions to show your enthusiasm.
+Timing is everything, though: the best time to ask a farmer why a calf died during calving may not be during or immediately after the event.
 They may, however, be open to discussing it later.

 Always remember to leave a gate as you found it.
 A farmer might close a gate to contain animals, or leave it open to give them access to other areas.

-This type of experience may be very new to you.
-Be assured that you have a valuable role to play and the team will welcome the extra pair of hands.
-By the end of your placement you’ll have gained numerous valuable experiences, expanded your professional network and created some wonderful memories!
+This experience may be completey new to you, but you have a valuable role to play and the team will welcome the extra pair of hands.
+By the end of your placement, you’ll have gained valuable skills, expanded your network and hopefully created some great memories!

 Back to top